 A Schoolhouse of Wonder Lead Counselor/Field Trip Instructor takes pride and joy in mentoring children through outdoor adventures, games, stories, and songs.
 These individuals can partner energy with patience and responsibility with fun.
 A Lead Counselor/Field Trip Instructor is a mentor worth remembering and emulating.

-This seasonal (9-month) position begins March 1st and runs through the end of November with positions in Durham and Orange counties.
+This seasonal (9-month) position begins this Spring and runs through the end of November with positions in Durham County.

 General Responsibilities include but are not limited to :

 * Safeguarding the physical, emotional, and intellectual safety of campers and students – model Schoolhouse values, ensure a positive experience, deliver consistent and exceptional supervision of children, patiently process conflict and disagreements

 * Participation – actively participate in all aspects of programs in accordance with Schoolhouse methodologies including the active engagement of participants as a good example and role model at all times – play the games, sing the songs, swim in the river, hide in the leaves, and build forts